archieabeleda/archieabeleda/README.md

-Network, cloud and security engineer.
+Security Engineer, Network and Cloud.
 Thirteen years of it.
 I build and secure the boring infrastructure everything else sits on, then automate the dull parts so I do not do them twice.